After restarting Replicated with

 docker runcommand using corresponding Docker images tagged as

-:current images are locally tagged Docker images, deriving from other Docker images, and the tag is not usable for image pulls.
+:current images are locally tagged Docker images, deriving from other Docker images, and the tag is not used for image pulls.
 Therefore, if the

-:current tags are untagged somehow, Replicated services fail to start, as it cannot find Docker images to use.
+:current tags are untagged somehow, Replicated services fail to start, as they cannot find Docker images to use.